This week's Sober Story comes from Andy, a 38-year-old living in Medellin, Colombia.

 Mrs D: What are the main benefits that emerged for you from getting sober?

 Andy: The main benefits were emotional, physical, and economical.
+I now own and run a digital marketing agency, and lead a fulfilling life.

 Mrs D: Would you do anything differently given the chance to go through the process again?